GeorgeAttaloglou/PDA-Python-Project/README.md

-# Inroduction
+# 📱 PDA System in Python

+## Introduction

-Welcome to my first "project".
-It started as an assignment for one of my classes and helped me get familiarized with python.
-The class wasn't even about python, it was about programming languages, but our professor at the time wanted to give students some extra credit.
+Welcome to my first **Python project**!
+This project started as an assignment for one of my programming languages classes.
+Interestingly, the class itself wasn’t focused on Python, but our professor wanted to offer extra credit by introducing us to different programming paradigms.

+This assignment turned out to be a great opportunity to familiarize myself with Python while working on a practical application.

-# Purpose
+## Purpose

+The objective of this project was straightforward:
-The assignment was fairly simple: **Create a command line PDA system in python**
+> **Create a command-line PDA (Personal Digital Assistant) system in Python.**

-# TODO
-- [x] Translate to english
-- [x] Add license
-- [ ] Implement main and check for __main__
+The PDA system simulates a **basic point-of-sale (POS) system** for managing food orders.
+Users can:
+✔️ **Browse a menu** of food items.
+✔️ **Add items to their order** by specifying quantity.
+✔️ **View their current order** and total price.
+✔️ **Remove items** if needed.
+✔️ **Process payments** and calculate change.

+## Features

+🔹 **Command-line interface** for interaction.
+🔹 **Menu display** with item names and prices.
+🔹 **Dynamic order management** (add/remove items).
+🔹 **Total calculation** with real-time updates.
+🔹 **Payment processing** with change calculation.

+## How to Run

+1️⃣ Make sure you have **Python 3+** installed.
+2️⃣ Clone or download this repository.
+3️⃣ Run the script using:
+    ```bash
+    python PDA_Project.py
+    ```
+4️⃣ Follow the on-screen prompts to interact with the PDA system.

+## Future Improvements

+💡 **Enhance UI** with a graphical interface.
+💡 **Add a database** to store order history.
+💡 **Implement user authentication** for personalized orders.
+💡 **Expand menu functionality** with categories and discounts.

+## License

+📜 This project is open-source—feel free to modify and improve it!